halilozel1903/SwiftProgramming/README.md

 # Swift Programming 🕊
-It's a project that describes the basics of Swift Programming.
+It's a project that describes the basics of Swift Programming Language.